nhithaivn/coding-guideline/HTML guideline.md

-# HTML
-Most of the guidelines mentioned here adhere to Google Coding standards for HTML and CSS.
+Most of the guidelines mentioned here adhere to [Google Coding](https://google.github.io/styleguide/htmlcssguide.html) standards for HTML and CSS.
 Wherever needed we have modified the rules to suit our needs.
 This document contains generic CSS guideline as well as some specific SCSS guidelines.

+# General
 ## Document Type
 Use Html5
 ```html